 A Pastoral Support Plan meeting should be organised for any student who has worked their way up the reporting system without making appropriate changes.
 The aim of such a meeting is to ensure that all appropriate professionals are involved in providing support for the student.
-The behaviour of students is monitored closely by the Head of Year.
 When the behaviour of a student is identified as a serious concern, the Head of Year in consultation with the Senior Leadership Team for behaviour will organise a meeting.
 Those invited should include the student, parents/carers, Head of Year, Senior Leadership Team member responsible for behaviour, SENCO and a variety of agencies.
 If appropriate a representative from Health or the Youth Justice Team may be invited.